 It seems obvious, but how curly bangs are originally shaped determines everything.
 Remember, there’s no harm in playing it safe and starting off longer, especially if it’s your first time trying the trend.
-“You can always go shorter but you can’t get the length back once you cut them,” says Garren, Celebrity Stylist and Co-Founder of R+Co.
+“You can always go shorter but you can’t get the length back once you cut them,” says Garren, celebrity hairstylist and co-founder of R+Co.

-Shape is top priority for curly bangs, especially.
+The shape is a top priority for curly bangs.
 “When you’re getting bangs cut, they should be cut in an arch,” he says.
 An arch, as Garren defines it, is “the way they blend into the sides and the bottom lengths.
-The part that needs to be the shortest is from center of the eye to center of the other eye.
+The part that needs to be the shortest is from the center of the eye to the center of the other eye.
 You’ll want an extreme curve/arch so they get longer at the sides and it blends nicely,” he continues.

 Again, he suggests playing it safe with bang length.
 “I wouldn’t cut them too deep,” he adds, referring to not cutting your bangs too far back on the head.
-“I would start with a light version and then add more to blend in, if needed,” he continues.
+“I would start with a light version and then add more to blend in, if needed.”

-Aaron Grenia, Co-founder of IGK Hair Care, agrees and tells us that if your bangs are curly, they shouldn’t be treated like the same way as straight hair.
+Aaron Grenia, the co-founder of IGK Hair, agrees and tells us that if your bangs are curly, they shouldn’t be treated the same way as straight hair.
 “A safe bet is a slightly rounded shape that sits just above the eyebrows.
-Erring on the longer side will give you more options – they’ll blend well if you want to wear your hair in looser curls or straight, and work if you wear them shorter with a tighter curl.”
+Erring on the longer side will give you more options.
+They’ll blend well if you want to wear your hair in looser curls or straight, and work if you wear them shorter with a tighter curl.”

 Before you let your stylist pick up the scissors, make sure you’re on the same page to avoid any potential mishaps.
-“Have a proper consultation with your stylist to talk about bang length, and make sure he or she is aware of the shrinking curl pattern.
-Ask for the length you want when the hair is dry so the stylist can adjust for shrinkage,” says Coby Alcantar, Oribe Director of Training & Content, Cutting.
+“Have a proper consultation with your stylist to talk about bang length, and make sure they are aware of the shrinking curl pattern.
+Ask for the length you want when the hair is dry so the stylist can adjust for shrinkage,” says Coby Alcantar, Oribe educator.